 Email marketing has soared to become one of the most powerful marketing tools in your arsenal.
 That said, many business leaders are still finding it hard to maximize the potential of their email campaigns, mostly because they’re not staying on top of the latest trends but also because they’re not leveraging those tried and tested tactics that the best marketers swear by.Improve Email Open Rate

-An underperforming email campaign is usually depicted by a high bounce rate, low open rate, and a low number of interactions per email blast.
-If you want your emails to inspire customers to check out your products and ideally make a purchase, you have to improve these KPIs.
-To that end, let’s take a look at some of the best ways to decrease your email bounce rate, improve email open rate, and skyrocket engagement.
+A high bounce rate, a low open rate, and a low number of interactions per email blast usually depict an underperforming email campaign.
+If you want your emails to inspire customers to check out your products and, ideally, make a purchase, you must improve these KPIs.
+To that end, let’s take a look at some of the best ways to decrease your email bounce rate, improve your email open rate, and skyrocket engagement.

 Simple yet powerful subject lines

 A good email subject line can make or break an email campaign and define how your customers interact with the emails they get from your marketing department.
 This is why it’s crucial that you perfect your subject lines and tailor them for every new email campaign.
 The subject line needs to resonate with the campaign’s tone and help the recipient immediately get an idea of what your email is about.
 It should also complement the specific target demographic and their needs – if you’re sending educational emails to a demographic that’s looking to learn, the subject line must not be overly sales-oriented.

 Crafting subject lines that convert is an art form, and it’s important that yours are compelling and engaging but also informational.
 When you’re segmenting your audiences to personalize email campaigns, make sure that the subject lines correspond with their unique sensibilities and preferences, and you will invariably improve your email open rate.

 To make your subject lines more impactful, follow these steps:

 - Identify the primary keywords that the email revolves around.

 - Put these keywords first in the subject line.